NickStafford2/ML-DL-Project1/README.md

 # ML-DL-Project1

-Machine Learning Deep Learning Project 1.
+## Machine Learning Deep Learning Project 1.
 Image Classification

+## Steps to Test both Models

+## Test Part2 Model(Hands and No hands)

+1. Clone the repo or create a github codespace.
+2. Add the test image file you want to run to the root directory of the repo in 'workspaces/ML-DL-Project1'
+3. run the file test_part2.py in project1 directory with `python test_part2.py `
+4. The program will prompt you to enter the name of the image file you uploaded with its extension.
+5. The output will be the class that the model predicts your image to be.